FuelLabs/fuels-ts/apps/docs/src/guide/transactions/transaction-request.md

 ### Adding a Witness and Signing a Transaction Request

 The SDK provides a way of either modifying the witnesses for a transaction request directly, or by passing accounts.
-This will then signing the transaction request with the account's private key.
+This will then sign the transaction request with the account's private key.
 Below will detail how to add a witness to a transaction request:

 <<< @/../../docs-snippets/src/guide/transactions/transaction-request.test.ts#transaction-request-6{ts:line-numbers}